stackhpc/ansible-nvidia-nvue/Playbooks-demo.md

 For REST API endpoints that are not covered by the object-specific modules or for sub-paths within the object specific modules (for example, `/interface/<id>/qos/roce/counters`), you can leverage the `nvidia.nvue.api` module and specify the endpoint in the `path` parameter.

+Additionally, the roles leverge the modules in the collection and are as listed below:

+**Roles**
+- nvidia.nvue.bgp - Role to setup BGP settings across the NVIDIA switches.
+- nvidia.nvue.interface - Role to setup interface settings across the NVIDIA switches.
+- nvidia.nvue.mlag - Role to setup MLAG settings across the NVIDIA switches.
+- nvidia.nvue.system - Role to setup system settings across the NVIDIA switches.

 ## Features and Services

 This workshop includes demos of the following features:

  * Working with NVUE API
  * Using the Ansible modules - both high level and low level to fetch information
+ * Using Ansible roles
  * Setting up system, interface, and bridge configurations
  * Setting up MLAG L2 server redundancy
  * BGP underlay fabric